PHOENIXCONTACT/MORYX-Framework/docs/articles/Platform/DependencyInjection.md

 ---
 # Dependency Injection

-The dependency injection in MaRVIN is basically realized with a Castle Windsor Container.
+The dependency injection in MARVIN is basically realized with a Castle Windsor Container.
 This container is not just used as in the past.
 It is encapsulated in the class [CastleContainer](xref:Marvin.Container.CastleContainer) to decorate it with some usefull methods.
 It is also implementing the interface [IContainer](xref:Marvin.Container.IContainer).
 So it is only necessary to know this interface instead of the concrete Container class.
 This provides the possibility to change the Container flexible to use for example derived container like the [Global-](xref:Marvin.Container.GlobalContainer) and [LocalContainer](xref:Marvin.Container.LocalContainer) or just to switch from Castle Windsor to a different DI Container.

-MaRVIN Container is more then just inject the first suitable object from the Container.
+MARVIN Container is more then just inject the first suitable object from the Container.
 It provides the possibility to choose the object you want to inject from a pool of suitable objects by using [different Component Selectors](https://github.com/castleproject/Windsor/blob/master/docs/typed-factory-facility-interface-based.md) or the possibility to define at your component how you want to register it just by using an [RegistrationAttribute](xref:Marvin.Container.RegistrationAttribute).

 ## CastleContainer